rinocloud/rinocloud-python/README.md

 qobj.query()
 ```
 more filters can be added and the query can be made again if needed.
-Making a query returns a list of Rinocloudpy objects.
+Making a query returns a list of Rinocloud objects.
 The objects contain all the metadata associated with the file from Rinocloud and can be intereacted with individually or by using the batch operations.
 # Batch operations
 Batch operations are designed to streamline working with multiple objects.
 You can perform the download, upload, add, get and update methods on a list of objects using:
 ```python